WORKSHOP 1

 Nurse Clinician

-Neonatal Intensive Care Unit KK Women’s and Children’s Hospital
+Neonatal Intensive Care Unit

 Singapore

-Dr Yvonne Ng Peng Mei
+Dr. Yvonne Ng Peng Mei

-Adjunct Associate Professor C Senior Consultant Neonatologist
+Adjunct Associate Professor & Senior Consultant Neonatologist

 Faculty of Medicine